"Soul and body, I suggest, react sympathetically to each other.

 I began practicing massage in 1991 simply because I felt drawn to touch

 and to follow the natural pathways that run throughout the body.

 To move within this landscape of texture and form, restoring balance and flow,

-was in itself calming and fulfilling for me.
+felt completely natural to me and was in itself calming and fulfilling.

 and that different qualities of touch can both soothe the heart and clarify the mind

 as well as release physical tension and restore the body to a fluid and vibrant symmetry.

 Although there are shapes, patterns and flows around the body which I respect and follow,